Tips to Help your Picky Eater

 Consider Presentation and Portion Sizes

 Presentation and portion sizes are very important in creating an enjoyable environment for kids with food aversions.
 The TherapyWorks feeding team loves Sage Spoonfuls’: Sili Elephant plate and their Happy Foodie Stainless Steel Divided Plate.
 The separate compartments allow us to manage portion sizes as well as keeping foods separate from one another; very important for our picky eaters!
-And the suction on the bottom of the plate will keep your child from throwing it on the floor, which hopefully will help minimize the clean up!
+And the suction on the bottom of the plate will keep young children from throwing it on the floor; and added bonus!

 Piggy Back on Foods your Child Likes